Pay Transparency and Gender Equality: Introduction

-Our third contribution is to the growing strand of economics papers that use job advertisement data to study the dynamics of the labor market, from the evolution of skill requirements to labor market concentration (\citealt{deming2018skill}, \citealt{adams2020flex}, \citealt{azar2020labor}, \citealt{azar2020concentration}).
-To the best of our knowledge, this is the first paper to document a correlation between firms' hiring practices and the magnitude of firms' gender pay gaps, and to study how this relationship is affected by pay transparency requirements.
-As such, our paper complements contemporary work on the impact of pay history inquiry bans on recruitment practices (\citealt{sran2020employer}).
-Our analysis of the relationship between gendered wording and gender equality specifically adds to the growing number of papers studying implicit biases in job postings (\citealt{gaucher2011evidence}, \citealt{tang2017gender}, \citealt{burn2019older}), and complements studies analyzing discrimination in gender-targeted jobs (\citealt{kuhn2013gender}, \citealt{kuhn2018gender}).
-More broadly, this part of the analysis relates to recent work on the relationship between linguistic traits and gender equality (\citealt{gay2018decomposing}, \citealt{galor2020linguistic}).
+Our paper also contributes to the increasing number of studies that use job advert data to analyze different dimensions of the labor market (\citealt{deming2018skill}, \citealt{adams2020flex}, \citealt{azar2020labor}, \citealt{azar2020concentration}).
+Our analysis of firms' wage posting decision specifically adds to the literature on the gender ask gap, by considering potential employers' responses to address this gap (\citealt{roussille2020central}, \citealt{flinn2021firms}, \citealt{biasi2022flexible}).
+Moreover, this analysis complements contemporary work on the impact of pay history inquiry bans on recruitment practices (\citealt{sran2020employer}), by showing that the content of job vacancies is influenced by broader management practices, such as pay transparency.

-Finally, our analysis of the stock market reaction to the publication of gender equality indicators shows that investors consider gender equality to be a relevant aspect of personnel practices.
-Despite its importance, as far as we are aware, only \citet{ahern2012changing} and \citet{greene2020board} have considered this topic, by analyzing the response of the stock market to the introduction of gender quotas in, respectively, Norwegian and American firms' boards.

 The paper proceeds as follows.
 Section \ref{setting} describes the institutional setting and the UK transparency policy.
-Section \ref{conceptual framework} introduces our conceptual framework for studying the effects of pay transparency.
-Section \ref{identification strategy} discusses the identification strategy.
-Section \ref{data} describes the data used in the empirical analysis.
-Section \ref{results} presents the main results.
+Section \ref{impact on gpg} presents the identification strategy, data, and impact of the policy on the gender pay gap.
 Section \ref{robust} illustrates the robustness checks.
-Section \ref{subgroups} discusses the potential mechanisms behind the main results, focusing in particular on firms' hiring practices, and the importance of the reputation motive.
-Section \ref{additional} presents the analysis of the stock market reaction.
-Section \ref{conclusion} concludes by discussing the welfare implications of our results.
+Section \ref{mechanisms} studies the role of the publicly availability of the gender equality indicators in influencing firms' response.
+Section \ref{firm-level outcomes} presents results on firms' hiring practices.
+Section \ref{conclusion} concludes.